 1250 Prospect St, La Jolla, CA 92037

 Ocean Terrace at George’s at the Cove's Executive Chef and partner Trey Foshee is one of the best chefs in the country, and he’s been headquartered at this three-level restaurant on La Jolla’s famed Prospect Street for years.
-Foshee holds court mostly in the fine-dining room, California Modern, but up top is the casual, al fresco Ocean Terrace where you can try his acclaimed fish taco and gander at the seals and tourists below in the Cove.
+Foshee holds court mostly in the fine-dining room, California Modern, but up top is the casual, al fresco Ocean Terrace where you can try his acclaimed fish taco and gander at the seals and beachgoers below at La Jolla Cove.

 7863 Girard Ave #301, La Jolla, CA 92037

 Whisknladle Hospitality is one of San Diego’s premier restaurant groups, and Catania is their southern Italian concept.
 While most everyone clamors for the ocean views along Prospect Street, Catania’s rooftop is unique in that it’s receded.
-Below, you can see the hustle and bustle of La Jolla, and in the distance the sun sets behind the historic Grand Colonial Hotel.
+Below, you can see shoppers strolling the streets of La Jolla, and in the distance the sun sets behind the historic Grand Colonial Hotel.
 An electric shade screen is automatically drawn at sunset every night, and everyone on the patio raises a glass.

 1835 Columbia St, San Diego, CA 92101